bouwe77/react-testing-library-101/README.md

 An introduction to testing React components with Testing Library.

-It's about how to do the actual testing, but not about setting up your environment, etc.
+It's about how to do the actual testing, and not about setting up your environment, etc.

 # Topics